anu-mohan-57/synthetic-lethality-pipeline/README.md

 # synthetic-lethality-pipeline

-This repository contains a computational pipeline to predict synthetic lethal (SL) gene pairs in human using single-cell RNA sequencing data
+This repository contains a computational pipeline to predict synthetic lethal (SL) gene pairs in humans using single-cell RNA sequencing data

 ---